nils-werner/raspi-dashboard/README.md

 Customization
 -------------

-There are two places you might want to customize:
+There are three places you might want to customize:

     data/etc/netctl/wlan0